 The most refreshing and tropical tasting this mango mojito should be the drink you are sipping on this summer!
+For another mojito recipe take a look at our Passion Fruit Mojito.

 Travel leads to great revelations of what exotic fruit and vegetables are supposed to taste like.
 My love affair with mangos began in the Philippines more than a decade ago.